Hopper (microarchitecture): Memory synchronization domains

 Some CUDA applications may experience interference when performing fence or flush operations due to memory ordering.
 Because the GPU cannot know which writes are guaranteed and which are visible by chance timing, it may wait on unnecessary memory operations, thus slowing down fence or flush operations.
 For example, when a kernel performs computations in GPU memory and a parallel kernel performs communications with a peer, the local kernel will flush its writes, resulting in slower NVLink or PCIe writes.
 In the Hopper architecture, the GPU can reduce the net cast through a fence operation.

 DPX instructions

-The Hopper architecture math application programming interface (API) exposes functions in the SM such as __viaddmin_s16x2_relu, which performs the per-halfword $max(min(a + b, c), 0)$.
+The Hopper architecture math application programming interface (API) exposes functions in the SM such as __viaddmin_s16x2_relu, which performs the per-halfword $\textrm{max}(\textrm{min}(a + b, c), 0)$.
 In the Smith–Waterman algorithm, __vimax3_s16x2_relu can be used, a three-way min or max followed by a clamp to zero.
 Similarly, Hopper speeds up implementations of the Needleman–Wunsch algorithm.